 If you are nervous about sending you gold off by post, don’t forget that many high street jewellers will buy back secondhand gold and if you can travel to a specialist jewellery area such as Birmingham’s Jewellery Quarter or London’s Hatton Garden you can offer your gold to a bullion dealer who might give you a better price.
 Remember that you may be asked for proof of identity and residence.

-Step 5: all NAJ members sign a code of ethics to abide by the law, provide a high standard of service and uphold the reputation of the association.
+All NAJ members sign a code of ethics to abide by the law, provide a high standard of service and uphold the reputation of the association.